frenchrabbit/nuxt-precompress/README.md

     middleware: {
       // You can disable middleware if you serve static files using nginx...
       enabled: true,
-      // if try to serv precompress files from static as well
-      // newither webpack or this module will compress it
+      // Enable if you have .gz or .br files in /static/ folder
       enabledStatic: true,
-      // Priority of content-encodings, firtst try to serve br, then gzip
+      // Priority of content-encodings, first matched with request Accept-Encoding will me served
-      orderPreference: ['br', 'gzip'],
+      encodingsPriority: ['br', 'gzip'],
     },

     // build time compression settings
     gzip: {
       // should compress to gzip?
       enabled: true,
       // compression config
       // https://www.npmjs.com/package/compression-webpack-plugin
-      filename: '[path].gz[query]',
+      filename: '[path].gz[query]', // middleware will look for this filename
       threshold: 10240,
       minRatio: 0.8,
       compressionOptions: { level: 9 },